 - I understand that you may not be able to participate in some polls because you missed class, forgot your polling device, and/or had technical difficulty.
 Missed polls cannot be made-up.
-This holds regardless of your excuse (e.g. university/athletics commitment, job interview, sickness, technical malfunction, etc.).
-It's OK though because only the highest 85% of your polls will be allocated toward your "In-Class Polls" grade.
+This holds regardless of your excuse (e.g. university/athletics commitment, job interview, sickness, etc.).
+Only the highest 85% of your polls will be allocated toward your "In-Class Polls" grade.
 I expect to do at least 100 polls during class this semester.
 In the event that we do 100 polls, for example, your poll grade will only be based on your highest 85 polls.
-In other words, you can miss 15 polls without incurring a penalty. - Possible scores on any given "graded question" include: - 100% (you answered the question correctly) - 50% (you answered the question incorrectly) - \circ 0% (you did not answer the question) - Possible scores on any given "polling question" include: - 100% (you answered the question) - \circ 0% (you did not answer the question)
+In other words, you can miss 15 polls without incurring a penalty. - Possible scores on any given "graded question" include: - 100% (you answered the question correctly) - 50% (you answered the question incorrectly) - 0% (you did not answer the question) - Possible scores on any given "polling question" include: - 100% (you answered the question) - 0% (you did not answer the question)

-Starting Tuesday, August 26th, all poll responses will be graded according to the procedures outlined in this document.
+Starting Wednesday, January 15th, all poll responses will be graded according to the procedures outlined in this document.

-Registration instructions for Poll Everywhere can be found at http://help.unc.edu/help/poll-everywhere-faq/
+Registration instructions for Poll Everywhere can be found at http://help.unc.edu/help/poll-everywhere-fag/

 • If you do not register properly, then your polls will not be counted.
-Please verify that you have registered correctly (see the PE FAQ for more info).
-If you have not used PE in a course since Fall 2012, then you will need to edit your registration information.
+Even if you have an existing PE account, you will probably need to edit your registration information as noted in the given link.